Matawan NJ Distribution of CDS in a School Zone Defense Attorneys

 - Distribution of Heroin in a School Zone: punishable by a mandatory minimum term of 3 years in New Jersey State Prison, as well as a fine of up to $150,000

 It is also important to note that if you are convicted of distribution of CDS in a school zone, you may also be required to perform up to 100 hours of community service.
 In fact, mere possession of a controlled dangerous substance in a school zone warrants these penalties under New Jersey law.

 Contact Monmouth County NJ CDS in a School Zone Attorneys to Discuss Your Case

 Although any conviction for drug charges in New Jersey can result in serious repercussions that have the potential to damage your reputation, career, and future opportunities, these consequences becoming increasingly threatening if the offense was committed near or on school property.
 In order to provide yourself with the best chance of success, it is highly advisable to seek knowledgeable legal counsel.
-The seasoned attorneys at Chamlin, Rosen, Uliano & Witherington, are well-versed in State law and are always available to answer your questions.
+The seasoned attorneys at Chamlin, Uliano & Walsh, are well-versed in state law and are always available to answer your questions.
 Contact us at 732-440-3950 to learn more about how we will work toward protecting your future.